-Splash Mountain is going to be rethemed to a The Princess and the Frog attraction.
+Splash Mountain has closed and is going to be rethemed to a The Princess and the Frog attraction.
 Details can be found here.

 If you’re looking for a “laughing place,” look no further than Splash Mountain, a flume ride that is so much more than a flume ride.
 No doubt, the experience features several drops, including the thrilling five-story plunge visible from the front of the attraction, but Splash Mountain also incorporates a clear story, elaborately themed sets, and unforgettable music.
 Based on the animated segments of Disney’s controversial 1946 film Song of the South, Splash Mountain shows that wonderful attractions need not be based on classic movies.

 Closing Day: January 23, 2023

 Duration of Ride: 10 minutes 41 seconds

 Typical Queue Time: Long.
 Often upwards of one hour.